 The Chimney

 Once you’re down in the Chimney, you can use the side of the Elephant for handholds, which you will need because this shaft is extremely steep and consists of pure loose gravel.
 Trekking poles will also be helpful to negotiate this section.
 Slowly the route will get easier with every step.
-The view of the Colorado River will brighten your spirits as you slowly reach the grassy riverside.
+The view of the Colorado River will brighten your spirits as you approach the grassy riverside.
 Look for cairns to get close to the river (there is a higher trail visible, but the low trail is easier to find) and follow the rest of the Escalante Route on the easy and sandy trail to Hance Rapids

 If you have questions about this route, or if you have corrections – please leave a comment below.